Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Application

 \section{Application}

-This section starts with a description of data sources and outlines our empirical analysis.
-We describe the survey data SOEP (Socio-Economic Panel) and discuss primary \textit{direct} estimates on spatial differences of average individual opportunity cost of care work for German RPRs.
-Moreover, we propose the use of model-based SAE, which incorporates auxiliary variables from the $2011$ German census.
-Demonstrating our proposed method of MERFs with aggregated data for point and uncertainty estimates, we show advantages to existing model-based SAE methods.
-Finally, we discuss our empirical findings concerning the cost of care work in Germany.
-We conduct the analysis with \textsf{R} \citep{R_language}.
+This section starts with a description of the data sources and an outline of our empirical analysis.
+We describe the survey data (Socio-Economic Panel) and discuss primary \textit{direct} estimates of spatial differences in the average individual opportunity cost of care work for German regions.
+Moreover, we propose the use of model-based SAE, which incorporates auxiliary variables from the $2022$ census in Germany.
+By demonstrating our proposed method of MERFs with aggregated auxiliary information for point and uncertainty estimates, we highlight its advantages over existing model-based SAE methods.
+Finally, we discuss our empirical findings regarding the cost of care work in Germany.